Leeds prison visiting information

 The Visitors Centre - 0113 203 2771

 The Visitors Centre (Jigsaw) at Leeds Prison is a self-funding independent charity.
-Currently it is open 09:00 - 17:00 seven days a week from 8.15am - 4.45pm
+The Visitors Centre is open 7 days a week from 8.15am - 4.45pm

 The Visitors Centre acts as a bridge between the families and the prisoners.
 Through the centre's staff you can seek re-assurance, information, advice, and support.
 We are here for you.